microsoft/botframework-solutions/docs/tutorials/typescript/virtualassistant.md

 2. Run the **Bot Framework Emulator**.
 3. Select **Open Bot**.
 ![Open Bot highlighted in the Bot Framework Emulator](../../media/quickstart-virtualassistant-openbot.png)
-4. Populate the fields in the **Open Bot** modal with your bot's configuration settings:
+4. Populate the fields in the **Open a Bot** modal with your bot's configuration settings:
   - Provide the endpoint of your running bot, e.g: `http://localhost:3978/api/messages`
   - Provide the AppId and Secret values.
 Find these in your `appsettings.json` file, under the `microsoftAppId` and `microsoftAppPassword` configuration settings.
   ![Open Bot modal highlighted in the Bot Framework Emulator](../../media/quickstart-virtualassistant-openbotmodal.png)